 Does my baby have psoriasis?

-The disease speeds up the life cycle of skin cells, causing them to build up too quickly on the skin's surface.
-The resulting extra skin cells can create thick, silver or white scales and patches that are dry, red, itchy, and sometimes painful.
+The condition speeds up the regeneration of skin cells, causing them to build up too quickly on the surface of the skin.
+The resulting extra skin cells can create patches that are dry, red, itchy, and sometimes painful.

 Can babies get psoriasis?

 Psoriasis can be difficult to diagnose in babies.